 Save-Data client hint is also supported.
 This client hint does not require opt-in as it is enabled by the end user.
 In cases where

-Save-Data: on is present in the request, ImageEngine will apply additional compression to the image to further reduce the byte size.
+Save-Data: ?1 is present in the request, ImageEngine will apply additional compression to the image to further reduce the byte size.

 ImageEngine is made for performance.
 Its purpose is to reduce the file size of a given image and at the same time make sure there is no visual degradation visible to the human eye.
 ImageEngine in auto mode, will always serve the lowest file size with the best possible visual quality.

 ImageEngine decide what good enough visual quality of the optimized images by calculating the structural similarity index or SSIM.
 There are many tools that implement SSIM.
 One of them is the DSSIM tool.